Dean Wade scores 20 in fourth, Cavs rally to stun Celtics and end Boston's 11-game winning streak

 The Celtics were coming off a 52-point blowout of Golden State, the club's third win by 50 or more this season.
 They were still comfortably up by 16 with 7:28 left, but the Cavs kept chipping away before and Wade finally put them ahead with his fifth 3.

-Kelce attended the game with his brother, Jason, as the Cavs gave away a bobblehead depicting the Cleveland-born NFL stars.
+The Kelces were on hand as the Cavs honored them with a bobblehead depicting the Cleveland-born NFL stars.
 Jason Kelce, who retired from the Philadelphia Eagles after 13 seasons on Monday, was presented with a No. 62 jersey.

 UP NEXT